awsdocs/amazon-eks-user-guide/doc_source/security_iam_service-with-iam.md

 All Amazon EC2 actions support the `aws:RequestedRegion` and `ec2:Region` condition keys\.
 For more information, see [Example: Restricting Access to a Specific Region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-example-region)\.

-For a list of Amazon EKS condition keys, see [Condition Keys for Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonelasticcontainerserviceforkubernetes.html#amazonelasticcontainerserviceforkubernetes-policy-keys) in the *IAM User Guide*\.
-To learn which actions and resources you can use a condition key with, see [Actions Defined by Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonelasticcontainerserviceforkubernetes.html#amazonelasticcontainerserviceforkubernetes-actions-as-permissions)\.
+For a list of Amazon EKS condition keys, see [Condition Keys for Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonelastickubernetesservice.html#amazonelastickubernetesservice-policy-keys) in the *Service Authorization Reference*\.
+To learn which actions and resources you can use a condition key with, see [Actions Defined by Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonelastickubernetesservice.html#amazonelastickubernetesservice-actions-as-permissions)\.

 ### Examples<a name="security_iam_service-with-iam-id-based-policies-examples"></a>